jevonvalerian/jevonvalerian/README.md

 - Name : Hieronimus Jevon Valerian
 - NIM  : 10819017

 I am Hieronimus Jevon Valerian.
 I am a sophomore student majoring in Actuarial at the Bandung Institute of Technology who is very motivated to learn new things.
-I have an interest in Actuary and Data Science and now, I am in the process of learning to always improve myself in both fields.
+I have an interest in Actuary and Data Science field and now, I am in the process of learning to always improve myself in both fields.

 <!--
 - 🔭 I’m currently working on ...